 ‘energy from renewable sources’ means 'energy from renewable non-fossil sources, in particular (wind, solar (solar thermal and solar photovoltaic), geothermal energy, ambient heat, hydropower and tide, ocean, wave energy, and combustible renewables: biofuels, bioliquids, biogas, solid biofuels and combustible wastes of renewable origin.'

-Proposal for a Directive of the European Parliament and of the Council on the promotion of the use of energy from renewable sources (recast), 30.11.2016, COM(2016) 767 final, 2016/0382 (COD) added new Annex VI to include a common greenhouse gas accounting methodology for biomass fuels for heat and power, including default values.
+Further, the Proposal for a Directive of the European Parliament and of the Council on the promotion of the use of energy from renewable sources (recast), 30.11.2016, COM(2016) 767 final, 2016/0382 (COD) added new Annex VI to include a common greenhouse gas accounting methodology for biomass fuels for heat and power, including default values.

 Mainly four types of RES support schemes are in place in EU, namely: